Photo top of page: Music in the streets on the F

 Francs.
 Branches of the Banque

-de France will continue to accept and exchange the
+de France continued to accept and exchange the

 last-used French Franc banknotes until February 2012.